-Learn more about the Cambridge learner attributes in Chapter 2 of our Implementing the curriculum with Cambridge guide at www.cie.org.uk/curriculumguide
+Learn more about the Cambridge learner attributes in Chapter 2 of our Implementing the curriculum with Cambridge guide at www.cambridgeinternational.org/curriculumguide

-Why Cambridge International AS and A Levels?
+Why Cambridge International AS & A Levels?

-Cambridge International AS and A Levels are international in outlook, but retain a local relevance.
+Cambridge International AS & A Levels are international in outlook, but retain a local relevance.
 The syllabuses provide opportunities for contextualised learning and the content has been created to suit a wide variety of schools, avoid cultural bias and develop essential lifelong skills, including creative thinking and problem-solving.

-Our aim is to balance knowledge, understanding and skills in our qualifications to enable candidates to become effective learners and to provide a solid foundation for their continuing educational journey.
-Cambridge International AS and A Levels give learners building blocks for an individualised curriculum that develops their knowledge, understanding and skills.
+Our aim is to balance knowledge, understanding and skills in our qualifications to enable students to become effective learners and to provide a solid foundation for their continuing educational journey.
+Cambridge International AS & A Levels give students building blocks for an individualised curriculum that develops their knowledge, understanding and skills.

-Cambridge International AS and A Level curricula are flexible.
+Cambridge International AS & A Level curricula are flexible.
 It is possible to offer almost any combination from a wide range of subjects.
 Cambridge International A Level is typically a two-year course, and Cambridge International AS Level is typically one year.
 Some subjects can be started as a Cambridge International AS Level and extended to a Cambridge International A Level.

-There are three possible assessment approaches for Cambridge International AS and A Level:
+There are three possible assessment approaches for Cambridge International AS & A Level:

+Option one

+Cambridge International AS Level (standalone AS)

+Students take the Cambridge International AS Level only.
+The syllabus content for Cambridge International AS Level is half of a Cambridge International A Level programme.

+Option two

+Cambridge International A Level

+(remainder of A Level)

+AS Level (AS is first half of A Level)

+Students take the Cambridge International AS Level in Year 1 and in Year 2 complete the Cambridge International A Level.

+Option three

-Option two Option three Option one Cambridge International A Level (remainder of A Level) Cambridge International Year 2 Cambridge International AS Level (standalone AS) dge International Cambridge International A AS Level AS Level A Level Year 1 Learners take the Cambridge International AS Level only.
-The syllabus content for Cambridge International AS Level is half of a Cambridge International Learners take the Cambridge International AS Level in Year 1 and in Year 2 complete the Cambridge International A Level.
-Learners take all papers of the Cambridge International A Level course in the same examination series, usually at the end of the second year of study.
+Cambridge International A Level

+Students take all papers of the Cambridge International A Level course in the same examination series, usually at the end of the second year of study.

-Every year thousands of learners with Cambridge International AS and A Levels gain places at leading universities worldwide.
-Cambridge International AS and A Levels are accepted and valued by top universities around the world including those in the UK, US (including lvy League universities), European nations, Australia, Canada and New Zealand.
-Learners should check the university website for specific entry requirements before applying.
+Every year thousands of students with Cambridge International AS & A Levels gain places at leading universities worldwide.
+Cambridge International AS & A Levels are accepted across 195 countries.
+They are valued by top universities around the world including those in the UK, US (including lvy League universities), European nations, Australia, Canada and New Zealand.
+Learners should check the university